Shepherd's Bush: Commerce

 Commercial activity in Shepherd's Bush is now focused on the Westfield shopping centre next to Shepherd's Bush Central line station and on the many small shops which run along the northern side of the Green.

 Originally built in the 1970s with a rooftop car park and connecting bridge to the station, the older West 12 Shepherds Bush shopping centre was significantly redeveloped in the 1990s.
 The bridge was removed, and the centre now houses several chain stores, a 12-screen cinema, gym, pub, restaurants, a medical practice and a supermarket.

 The small shops continue along many of the most popular roads within Shepherd's Bush, such as Uxbridge Road.
 Many of these establishments cater for the local ethnic minority communities.
 For example, a relatively large proportion of the local shops on Goldhawk Road (south of the Green) are dedicated to Ethiopian culture, whether that be through food, clothing or barbershops. (see Demographics).

 Running parallel to, and partly under, an elevated section of the Hammersmith & City line there is a large permanent market, the Shepherd's Bush Market, selling all types of foodstuffs, cooked food, household goods, clothing and bric-à-brac.

 The Westfield Group (with Hausinvest Europa) opened a shopping centre in October 2008.

 Office buildings

 As well as the offices within the Television Centre on Wood Lane, opposite this is Network House, 1 Ariel Way, a 20000 sqft building that was let by Frost Meadowcroft on behalf of Westfield to Zodiak Entertainment in September 2009 and in Rockley Road is the 160000 sqft Shepherds Building where Endemol another TV company are based and where Jellycat, a soft toy company, relocated their head office to in February 2010.
-The same building also houses Escape Studios, a digital art school providing computer graphics training for the visual effects industry in London.